-- Three letters of recommendation from faculty.
-Please do not solicit letters of reference until your pre-application form has been approved by our Office of Undergraduate Research and Fellowship.
+- Three letters of recommendation.
+Please do not solicit letters of reference until your pre-application form has been approved by Undergraduate Research and Fellowships.
 Please be sure to use our Request for Reference form.
-Two letters should be from tenured or tenure-track faculty members, or those with similar statue from industry (think high-level coop supervisor) who can discuss your potential for a career in mathematics, the natural sciences, or engineering.
-At least one of these must be a faculty member in your field of study.
-A third letter should be from another individual/faculty member who can attest your potential as a researcher.
+Letters should be from tenured or tenure-track faculty members, or those with similar stature from industry or external research (think high-level coop supervisor) who can discuss your potential for a career in mathematics, the natural sciences, or engineering.
 If you have been involved in research, one recommendation must be from the individual who supervised your work.
-Contact the Office of Undergraduate Research and Fellowships at URF@Northeastern.edu for a Request for Reference form for use in soliciting your references.
+Undergraduate Research and Fellowships will provide a Request for Reference form for use in soliciting your references.
 You will use our Northeastern Internal Fellowship Portal to solicit your references.

 - An official Northeastern University Transcript and any transcripts from other institutions of higher education you have attended, including during high school.
 Northeastern transcripts can be ordered through the Office of Registrar or through the myNEU Web Portal.
-These materials should be forwarded by snail mail directly to the Office of Undergraduate Research and Fellowships in 411 Richards Hall or by email to URF@Northeastern.edu.
+Please upload your official transcript on Northeastern’s Official Internal Fellowship Portal.